-- → Taonga Nui Holdings Limited is a company incorporated in New Zealand of which both Jason Gunn and Katherine Hatzis hold equity. - → Gunn-arr Pty Limited is a company incorporated in Australia of which Jason Gunn holds equity. - → Graham Andrew Darroch is the owner of 25% equity interest in The Delicious & Nutritious Food Co Pty Ltd.
+- → Jason Gunn was the Chief Executive Officer of the company and resigned on 26 May 2018.
+Amanda Gunn (nee Robson), the Project Director, is the wife of Jason Gunn.
+Amanda resigned on 29 May 2018. - → Taonga Nui Holdings Limited is a company incorporated in New Zealand of which both Jason Gunn and Katherine Hatzis hold equity. - \rightarrow Gunn-arr Pty Limited is a company incorporated in Australia of which Jason Gunn holds equity.